nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

 when the SpectrumWifiPhy is used.
 The following details pertain to the physical layer and channel models:

-* 802.11ax MU-RTS/CTS is not yet supported
+* 802.11ax/be MU-RTS/CTS is not yet supported
-* 802.11ac/ax MU-MIMO is not supported, and no more than 4 antennas can be configured
+* 802.11ac/ax/be MU-MIMO is not supported, and no more than 4 antennas can be configured
-* 802.11n/ac/ax beamforming is not supported
+* 802.11n/ac/ax/be beamforming is not supported
 * 802.11n RIFS is not supported
 * 802.11 PCF/HCF/HCCA are not implemented
+* Channel Switch Announcement is not supported
 * Authentication and encryption are missing
 * Processing delays are not modeled
-* Channel bonding implementation only supports the use of the configured channel width and does not perform CCA on secondary channels
-* Cases where RTS/CTS and ACK are transmitted using HT/VHT/HE formats are not supported
+* Cases where RTS/CTS and ACK are transmitted using HT/VHT/HE/EHT formats are not supported
 * Energy consumption model does not consider MIMO
+* 802.11ax preamble puncturing is supported by the PHY but is currently not exploited by the MAC
+* Only minimal 802.11be PHY is supported (no MAC layer yet)

 At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g/n/ac/ax are implemented, but there are scattered instances